agbarnett/cluster.reports/SSA.md

 *Key issues for Board discussion (covering any topic)*

-*
+* _None_

 *Key issues for noting only (will be taken as read)*

-* **ECR activity**: Our Young Statisticians Conference 2019 will take place on 1 to 2 October 2019 in Canberra.
+* **ECR activity**: Our Young Statisticians Conference 2019 will be on 1 to 2 October 2019 in Canberra.
 The conference is sponsored by AMSI and the ABS.
 It looks likely to be a great conference and has a [video competition](https://form.jotform.co/82995720203862).
 All four keynote speakers are women and the conference dinner will celebrate women in statistics.

 * In exciting news, a collaborative bid for Australia (Sydney) to host the [International Congress on Mathematical Education in 2024](https://www.mathunion.org/icmi/conferences/icme/bidding-icme-15) has been successful.